 Thirty recording machines that were impulse activated every time a tapped telephone was used taped the surveilled conversations.
-(216) In addition, the intercepted conversations were monitored by personnel in the listening post.
-(217)
+216/ In addition, the intercepted conversations were monitored by personnel in the listening post.
+217/ a.
+Types b.
+Handling Procedures

-a.
-Types

-The production from this listening post was broken down into three categories for the purposes of handling the tapes and transcripts: (1) intercepts of interest to the [describes organization] (these included such groups as the Movimento de Liberacion Nacional, individual Commnists, the (describes organization);] (2) Cuban intercepts; and (3) Soviet and bloc country intercepts.
-(218)
+The production from this listening post was broken down into three catagories for the purposes of handling the tapes and transcripts: (1) intercepts of interest to the Mexican officials (these included such groups as the Movimento de Liberacion Nacional, individual Communists, the Mexican Directorate of Federal Security); (2) Cuban intercepts; and (3) Soviet and bloc country intercepts.218/